Kristoff-starling/Kristoff-starling.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Yuyao Wang is an undergraduate in Nanjing University studying for a bachelor's degree.
-His research interests include systems and software engineering.
-He's also good at algorithm design and has rich experience in competitive programming.
+I am Yuyao Wang (王宇峣), a junior student in Computer Science at [Nanjing University](https://www.nju.edu.cn).
+My research interest lies in the *correctness*, *programmability* and *performance* of computer systems.

+I have been attached to programming and algorithm design since middle school and aspire to bring elegant solutions for real-world problems.

+---